strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.6 =
+* Added the pmpro_register_redirect filter to allow you to change the URL PMPro redirects wp-login.php?action=register to.
+Returning false or an empty string will result in no redirect from the register page.

 = 1.5.9 =
 * Fixed bug on Membership Billing page that was hiding the billing address fields.
 * Changed all of the instances of "firstpayment" order statuses to "success".
 Also running query to fix statues in the DB.
 This caused issues for levels with only a one-time payment, where the invoice wouldn't show up in their account page.